natterman12/Golf-Ball-Tracking-and-Speed-Detection/readme.md

 You can install the necessary packages by running pip install with the requirements file - some mentioned packages might not be necessary to run it as I did not clean it up yet

+Install the app:

 "pip install -r requirements.txt"

+Run the app:

-Run "python ball_tracking.py" to run the app
+"python ball_tracking.py"

+Default color to be found is yellow - You can adapt this by running -c as color options green, orange or white which might give you more false reads

+"python ball_tracking.py -c orange"

 This is early development so happy about feedback but do not base your SGT career on it